-Complex person-centred public services and Digital has to be designed in ways that are fundamentally different to transactional services.
+Complex person-centred public services and Digital have to be designed in ways that are fundamentally different, to how we design transactional services.

-Human Learning Systems work of Prof Toby Lowe, and and his analysis of around 50 public sector case studies is an important step in understanding why change in the public services is often so elusive.
+The Human Learning Systems (HLS) 2021 work of Prof Toby Lowe, and and his analysis of around 50 public sector case studies is an important step in understanding why change in the public services is often so elusive.
 But his report begs a question that we have to answer here;

 Why is Digital not a fundamental part of the solution in any of the case studies?